Teaching Foundations (Northern California)

 Leslie Powell is a veteran educator and lifelong learner with a degree in developmental psychology and a multiple subjects credential.
 In her tenure at Head-Royce she has held many leadership positions including lead teacher, Dean of Faculty & Students in the summer program, Instructional Coach, Associate Teacher program director as well as her current role as Assistant Head of Lower School.
 A skillful and effective communicator, Leslie strives to create inclusive and engaging learning spaces as a means to foster strong, positive relationships and authentic dialogue.

-Amanda Raynor (she/her) currently works as the Program Manager and Northern California Associate Director of Programs for CATDC.
-Prior to joining CATDC, she spent 9 years at The Hamlin School in San Francisco and has worked in education for roughly 15 years.
+Amanda Raynor (she/her) is a 1st grade teacher at St. Paul's Episcopal School in Oakland.
+Previously, she worked as the Program Manager and Northern California Associate Director of Programs for CATDC.
+Before that, she spent 9 years at The Hamlin School in San Francisco and has worked in education for roughly 15 years.
 Next year, Amanda will be returning to the classroom at St. Paul's Episcopal School in Oakland.
 After receiving a bachelor’s degree in Elementary Education from California State University, Chico, Amanda went on to pursue her Multiple Subject Credential, along with a Masters in Education that emphasized recruiting and retaining teachers of color.
 In addition to working as a first and second grade teacher at Hamlin, she has served as an Associate Teacher Coach, Lower School Affinity Groups Coordinator, and a resident teacher supervisor for the BATTI program.

 Steven Spangenberg currently works as a science teacher at Marin Academy.
 Steven grew up in Cincinnati, Ohio, and after earning a BS in Chemistry from The Ohio State University, he moved to Washington DC and worked towards an MS in Chemistry at Georgetown University.
 Through his experiences studying Chemistry and being a Teaching Assistant, he realized that education was his calling.
 He has worked in both public and private schools throughout his 9 years of teaching high school science.
 Steven is focused on creating authentic assessment experiences, engaging in debate on different pedagogical approaches, and inspiring students to become lifelong learners.